Mission Statement & History

 Chair of the Association of German Chemists

-The first job placement service for chemists was established around 1900 under the umbrella of the VDCh.
-At the same time, the first Divisions are formed in the VDCh ? sub-organizations that still significantly shape the character of the GDCh today.
-The 50th anniversary of the DChG on April 18, 1918 coincides with the 100th birthday of the founding President August Wilhelm von Hofmann.
-The first years of the 20th century saw the establishment of internationally recognized scientific awards, such as the Liebig commemorative coin Medal or the Emil Fischer Medal, which are still awarded today.
-In 1921 DChG, VDCh and the predecessor organization of today's VCI jointly found the publishing house Chemie.
+The first job placement service for chemists was set up under the umbrella of the VDCh in 1900.
+Today, the GDCh's career service supports job seekers.
+At the same time, the first Divisions - sub-organizations that still shape the character of the GDCh today - were created in the VDCh.
+The 50th anniversary of the DChG on April 18, 1918 coincided with the 100th birthday of the founding president, August Wilhelm von Hofmann.
+The first years of the 20th century also saw the establishment of internationally recognized scientific awards, such as the Liebig commemorative coin or the Emil Fischer Medal, which are still awarded today.
+In 1921, DChG, VDCh and the predecessor organization of today's VCI jointly founded Verlag Chemie (VCH), now Wiley-VCH GmbH.

 Chair of the Chemical Society of the GDR

-In 1958 the GDCh had over 10,000 members, and in 1962 the office of the GDCh moved to its current domicile in Frankfurt am Main.
-While the 1960s are characterized by a deepening of content and expertise, in the 1970s and 1980s ecological commitment (including establishment of the Advisory Board for Environmentally Relevant Existing Substances (BUA)) and internationalization progress.
-On the occasion of the 125th anniversary in 1992, the GDCh not only had active publishing activities and a successful conference culture, but also over 25,000 members after the successful integration of the former members of the Chemical Society in the GDR.
+In 1958, the GDCh had over 10,000 members, and in 1962 the GDCh office moved to its current location in Frankfurt am Main.
+While the 1960s were characterized by a deepening of content and expertise, the 1970s and 1980s saw the advancement of ecological commitment (including the establishment of the Advisory Committee for Environmentally Relevant Existing Substances (BUA)) and internationalization.

 Rethinking Chemistry